In this section

 “Dr. Blanco knew instantly,” Matt recalls.
 “He performed the biopsy and called me two days later when he had the results.”

 Within a week, Matt was undergoing treatment.
 Matt was impressed the Medical Director of the Milton J. Dance, Jr., Head & Neck Center had time to call his patients.
 Since then, he has seen that personal, individualized care is what sets GBMC apart.
-He and his wife, Mary Rohe, have gotten to know everyone on his care team, in Infusion and in Radiation Oncology.
+He and his wife, Mary Rohe, have gotten to know his multidisciplinary care team well, including medical oncologist David F. Gottlieb, MD, (pictured with Matt and Mary), Infusion and Radiation Oncology staff members.

 He started treatment on the first day the Herman & Walter Samuelson Infusion Center opened, which felt good.
 And when she arrived with him, Mary spotted a friendly face in a portrait in the atrium of the newly opened Sandra R. Berman Pavilion.